-At Rowlatts Hill Primary Academy, we believe each child can develop and reach their full potential within the music curriculum.
+At Rowlatts Mead Primary Academy, we believe each child can develop and reach their full potential within the music curriculum.

 The teaching and learning of music aims to support and uphold the school’s vision that ‘Together We Succeed Through Challenge and Enjoyment’, underpinning the school’s values and 4 Rs- resilience, reciprocity, resourcefulness and reflectiveness.